5 Things to Check Before Your Next North Carolina State Inspection

 A faulty turn signal is often the result of a burnt-out light bulb, which makes for an easy and affordable repair.
 Remember, you have turn signaling lights in both the front and the back of your vehicle.
 During your inspection, the vehicle service expert will let you know which of your signal lights are not working.
-Then, you can have it repaired on the spot with this expert help on hand.
+Then, you can have your turn signal bulb replaced on the spot with this expert help on hand.
 Otherwise, you can use your user’s manual to read about this repair and complete the exchange on your own.
 This will both restore these safety features in your vehicle and help you ensure you pass your inspection.

 Problem 3: Headlights

 Making sure your headlights are in working order is another essential element to passing an NC State vehicle inspection.
 Headlights are a key safety feature that is essential for driving at night and during various weather conditions.
 Not only is it unsafe to drive with headlight issues, but it is also against the law.
 This is why headlights are a key checkpoint in any NC vehicle inspection.

 It is likely that you know if your headlights will prevent you from passing your NC State inspection before even visiting a shop.
 Unlike your turn signal lights, which you might not be able to see are defective, your headlights are a constant, visible installment in your vehicle.
 Their effectiveness is directly correlated with your ability to drive with ease.
 With this in mind, it is essential that you repair any issues with your headlights as soon as they arise (not just when you need to pass your next inspection).
 Proper headlight service will help keep you and others safe while on the road with the added benefit of helping you pass your next North Carolina vehicle inspection.